-You may select any metric in the graph drop-down on this report page.
+You may select any metric in the graph drop-down on this report tab.

-On this report page, you will find the Voyado lifecycle audiences, calculated and based on the settings that you decide on.
+On this report tab, you find the Engage lifecycle audiences, calculated and based on the settings that you decide on.
 It's up to you how to define recurring, defecting, and lost customers if you wish to adjust the settings.

 There are three parameters to decide on.